ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_base.md

 };
 ```

 The functions above are designed to give the controller manager (and the controllers inside the controller manager) access to the joint state of custom robot,
 and to command it.
 When the controller manager runs, the controllers will read from the pos, vel and eff variables of the custom robot hardware interface, and the controller will write the desired command into the cmd variable.
 It's mandatory to make sure the pos, vel and eff variables always have the latest joint state available, and to make sure that whatever is written into the cmd variable gets executed by the robot.
 This can be done by implementing hardware_interface::RobotHW::read() and a hardware_interface::RobotHW::write() methods.

 The main node that will be executed uses the `controller_manager` to operate the so called control loop.
-In the case of  DiffBot a simple example looks like this,
+In the case of  DiffBot a simple example looks like
-refer to the [`diffbot_base.cpp`](https://github.com/fjp/diffbot/blob/master/diffbot_base/src/diffbot_base.cpp) for the complete implementation:
+the following, refer to the [`diffbot_base.cpp`](https://github.com/fjp/diffbot/blob/master/diffbot_base/src/diffbot_base.cpp) for the complete implementation:

 ```cpp
 #include <ros/ros.h>